manaskumarbehera/SalesForceFav/README.md

 ## 1. Add Credential Functionality
+   Investiage the automation test  for this extension

+## 2. Add Credential Functionality

 Enhance the **Add Credential** functionality by allowing users to input and save credentials with more detailed information.
 This includes:

+- Make the changes to the add credential icon dynamic (+) so that its hould be changed to cancel icon when its clicked and used icon class instead of the actual hardcoded symbol
 - Adding validation checks for all input fields (e.g., environment, username, password, SSO URL).
 - Ensuring unique credential names.
 - Providing user feedback on successful or failed additions.